gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/contribute.md

 ## Pecuniary contributions

-Although we'll do our best to continue the development for the GNU ARM Eclipse plug-ins as free software, the world around us is governed by banks and financial institutions, and even mathematicians came up with a *[no free lunch theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem)*.
+Although we'll do our best to continue the development for the GNU MCU Eclipse plug-ins as free software, the world around us is governed by banks and financial institutions, and even mathematicians came up with a *[no free lunch theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem)*.
 So, as everywhere, if you are willing to contribute, we'll be grateful for any contribution.
 (Please contact us for details).